NotAShelf/notashelf.dev/posts/curse-of-knowing.md

 function to format JSON from the clipboard.

 You're not even trying to be clever.
 You're just solving tiny problems.
 Making the machine do what it should have done in the first place.
 And then something happens.
-You cross a _threshold_.\
-You look at your tools, your environment, your operating system---even your editor---and suddenly everything is fair game.
+You cross a _threshold_.
+You look at your tools, your environment, your operating system---even your editor---and suddenly **everything** is fair game.

 You _could_ rebuild that (if you wanted to).\
-You could _improve_ that (if you wanted to.\
+You could _improve_ that (if you wanted to).

 Then someone challenges you.
 As banter maybe, perhaps jokingly but also with a dash of hope.
 Then the air in the room changes.

+It suddenly becomes something else.
+It becomes:

 You _should_.